Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Number of minimally connected graphs

-\begin{proof} We notice preliminarily that this implies Cayley's formula $|\cT_n| = n^{n-2}$.
+\end{Lem} Before proving the lemma, let us notice that it implies Cayley's formula $|\cT_n| = n^{n-2}$.
 Indeed the graph is minimal, so there are exactly $n-1$ edges hence (each edge has two vertices) the sum of the degrees has to be equal to $2n-2$.
 Thus